ccb-hms/scDiagnostics/README.md

 assigned to the colData of the query_data object and specify the correct feature name for visualization.

-By visualizing gene set or pathway scores on a dimensional reduction plot, you can gain a comprehensive understanding of the functional landscape within your single-cell gene expression dataset and explore the relationships between gene set activities and cellular phenotypes.

 ## Visualizing Reference and Query Cell Types using Multidimensional Scaling (MDS)

 Here, we perform Multidimensional Scaling (MDS) analysis on the query